The Village of Holmen

 Challenge

-The existing Wastewater Treatment Facility for the Village of Holmen was originally constructed in 1982 and was badly in need of repair and upgrades to keep up with the village’s population growth as well as meet more stringent environmental limitations.
+The existing Wastewater Treatment Facility for the Village of Holmen was originally constructed in 1982 and was badly in need of repair and upgrades to keep up with the village’s population growth, as well as to meet more stringent environmental limitations.
 It was determined that a new Headworks Building, Oxidation Ditch, Blower Building, Sludge Dewatering Building, and Tertiary Filter Building would be constructed.
 The project also included renovations to the existing Clarifiers and Admin/UV Treatment Building.

 Approach